UnrealMultiple/TShockPlugin/Economics.NPC/README.en.md

-# Economics.npc plugin custom monster reward
+# Economics.NPC plug-in custom monster reward

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- Configure NPC exclusive reward
+- Configure NPC exclusive rewards

 > [!
-Note]
+NOTE]
-> You need to install front plug -in: Economicsapi (this warehouse)
+> Need to install the pre-plug-in: EconomicsAPI (this warehouse)

 ## Update log